Confutatio Augustana

 In other respects, however, the Confutatio found common ground with the Augsburg Confession.
 Emperor Charles V refused to hand over the text to the Protestants, unless they agreed not to respond, which they refused.
 But the Protestants had transcribed it as it was read.
 Melanchthon responded with the Prima delineatio, which was rejected by the Emperor.
 Later Melanchthon improved this document and presented it as the Apology of the Augsburg Confession, which was signed at a 1537 meeting of the Schmalkaldic League.
-The Catholic side did not respond to this formally until the Council of Trent.
+The Roman Catholic side did not respond to this formally until the Council of Trent.